herotechcourse/kotlin-lotto-precourse/README.md

 ## ▪︎ Input

-- [] Read the number of lottery tickets
+- [x] Read the number of lottery tickets
-    - [] Throw an `IllegalArgumentException` if the value is null or blank, then re-prompt input from that step
+    - [x] Throw an `IllegalArgumentException` if the value is null or blank
-    - [] Throw an `IllegalArgumentException` if the value is not a number, then re-prompt input from that step
+    - [x] Throw an `IllegalArgumentException` if the value is not a number
 - [] Read the winning numbers
-    - [] Throw an `IllegalArgumentException` if the value is null or blank, then re-prompt input from that step
+    - [] Throw an `IllegalArgumentException` if the value is null or blank
-    - [] Throw an `IllegalArgumentException` if the value is not a number, then re-prompt input from that step
+    - [] Throw an `IllegalArgumentException` if the value is not a number
-    - [] Throw an `IllegalArgumentException` if the value cannot separate by comma, then re-prompt input from that step
+    - [] Throw an `IllegalArgumentException` if the value cannot separate by comma
 - [] Read the bonus number
-    - [] Throw an `IllegalArgumentException` if the value is null or blank, then re-prompt input from that step
+    - [] Throw an `` if the value is null or blank
-    - [] Throw an `IllegalArgumentException` if the value is not a number, then re-prompt input from that step
+    - [] Throw an `IllegalArgumentException` if the value is not a number
+- [] Re-prompt input whenever an `IllegalArgumentException` occurs, resuming the process from the corresponding step.

 ## ▪︎ Output